djolear/professional_website_old/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Daniel O'Leary is a principal researcher / postdoctoral scholar in the Consumer Behavior / Marketing Area at the University of Chicago Booth Business School.
+Before coming to Booth, he received his PhD in Psychology from Stanford University where he worked in the Affective Science Area with James Gross.
+He also worked with Baba Shiv and David Rehkopf.
+He was a fellow at the Institute for Research in the Social Sciences and a member of the Data Challenge lab.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.